Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 Bottom line: Pueblo leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
-And in practical terms, click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
+Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers.

 Data sourced from Census Bureau, Zillow, BLS, and Tax Foundation — current as of 2026